 Your provider may recommend:

-Topical Creams
+Topical Vasoconstrictors

 Doctors frequently treat the facial redness associated with ETR with topical creams that work to constrict the dilation of blood vessels beneath the skin’s surface.
-The two topical creams currently approved by the FDA for rosacea are oxymetazoline and brimonidine.
+The two topical vasoconstrictors currently approved by the FDA for rosacea are oxymetazoline and brimonidine.

 When applied in the morning, these creams work rapidly and can typically keep facial redness at bay throughout the entirety of the day.